 A leachate balance tank may be included within the LTP design, and would be included adjacent to the MSP.

-The new surface laid leachate pipework may transfer raw leachate from the collection sumps into a leachate balance tank prior to treatment, which has the potential to be moderately or highly offensive.
-These are enclosed sources, with covers and passive ventilation.
+The new surface laid leachate pipework (made of SDR11 high density polyethylene (HDPE) plastic, suitable for use with landfill leachate) will transfer raw leachate from the collection sumps to the methane stripping plant.
+Leachate from the landfill will be pumped directly into the first reaction tank of each process lane.

 There are a total of 12 reaction vessels, and 2 pumping tanks.
+The tanks will be made of HDPE plastic, suitable for use with landfill leachate.
+The tanks will be fully enclosed and vented via activated carbon filters.
+No monitoring of gases inside the tanks is proposed.
+Each tank will have a maximum capacity of 4.5 m3 with a 4 m3 working capacity.
+High level float switches will be used to prevent overtopping of tanks.
+When a float switch is activated, it will close the inlet valve to the plant to prevent further flow of leachate to the tanks.

 Methane is stripped by counter-current aeration using fine bubble diffusers.
 The leachate is forced up, down and from side to side, maximising retention time and the potential for methane stripping and also for oxidation of sulphide.
 Sulphide may potentially require additional treatment with dosing of hydrogen peroxide.

 From the fourth aeration cell, leachate then passes to the pumping tank allowing treated leachate to be discharged to sewer by submersible pump under an existing permitted point source emission to sewer.
 There is no change proposed to the existing permitted point source emission to sewer other than the methane concentration.